Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Magneto-hydrodynamical Simulations

-The simulations were performed with the magneto-hydrodynamic code \textlcsc{AREPO} \citep{Sp10}, and a comprehensive galaxy formation model \citep[see][for more details]{VGS13,MPS14,GGM17} that includes: primordial and metal line cooling, a prescription for a uniform background UV field for reionization (completed at $z=6$), a subgrid model for star formation, stellar feedback, magnetic fields \citep{PMS14,PGG17}, and black hole seeding, accretion and feedback.
-Formed star particles are assumed to be simple stellar populations (SSPs), and are assigned broad band luminosities based on the catalogues of \citet{BC03}.
-Stellar evolutionary processes such as mass loss and metal enrichment from SNII, SNIa, and AGB stars are modelled by calculating at each time step the mass moving off the main sequence for each star particle according to a Chabrier Initial Mass Function.
+Star particles are assumed to be simple stellar populations (SSPs), and are assigned broad band luminosities based on the catalogues of \citet{BC03}.
+Stellar mass loss and metal enrichment are modelled by calculating at each time step the mass (and metal content thereof) moving off the main sequence for each star particle according to a Chabrier \citep{C03} Initial Mass Function, which is then distributed isotropically into surrounding gas cells.
 Lower and upper mass limits of 0.1 and 100 $\rm{M}_\odot$, respectively, are set for the integration limits.
 The mass and metals are then distributed among nearby gas cells with a top-hat kernel.
 We track a total of 9 elements: H, He, C, O, N, Ne, Mg, Si and Fe.

+The model further includes the seeding, growth and feedback from supermassive black holes \citep{SMH05}.
+The gas accretion rate is given by the Bondi-Hoyle-Lyttleton model \citep[][BHL hereafter]{BH44,B52}, and a term designed to balance the energy lost from the intracluster medium (ICM) of the halo in the form of X-ray emission is based on the model of \citet[][NF hereafter]{NF00}.
+The BHL accretion rate gives rise to thermal energy feedback injected into surrounding gas cells, whereas the NF term provides thermal energy required to inflate small bubbles of hot gas in the halo in a smooth fashion.

+Magnetic fields are included in the limit of ideal magnetohydrodynamics (MHD), which is described in detail in \citet{PakS13} and \citet{PGG17}.
+A uniform magnetic seed field with comoving strength, $10^{-14}$ G, is set at $z = 127$ (equal to a physical strength of $2 \times 10^{-4}\mu$ G) oriented along the z-coordinate of the simulation cube.
+We note that although this seed field strength is many orders of magnitudes larger than plausible values for a cosmological seed field from inflation or fields seeded by Biermann batteries \citep{KZ08}, the information about the initial configuration and strength of the magnetic field is quickly erased by an exponential dynamo in collapsed halos \citep{PMS14,MVM15}.
+The initial strength is sufficiently small to be dynamically irrelevant outside collapsed halos \citep{MV16}.